 - Shoshana Wall, Temple Executive Search – Return on investment for early community and stakeholder engagement

 - Stephanie Wyeth, Urbis – Tactician or Technician, Delivering ‘Value’ through Engagement

-We will continue to update this page with further presentations and resources as the Summit Series progresses.
+We will continue to update this page with further presentations and resources as they are provided to us.